 On September 21, 2022, the Company filed with the SEC a shelf registration statement on Form S-3, which was declared effective on October 6, 2022 (the "Registration Statement").
 In connection with the filing of the Registration Statement, the Company also entered into an at the market offering agreement (the "Prior Sales Agreement") with H.C.
 Wainwright & Co., LLC (the "Prior Agent"), under which the Company may, from time to time, sell shares of its Common Stock having an aggregate offering price of up to \$250.0 million in "at the market" offerings through the Prior Agent.
-During the six months ended June 30, 2023, in connection with the Prior Sales Agreement, the Company received proceeds of approximately \$2.7 million, net of issuance costs, from the sale of
+Effective August 1, 2023, the Company terminated the Prior Sales Agreement.